Hummingbirds arrived northern Minnesota

 The hummingbirds arrived in northern Minnesota over the weekend!
 I spotted my first tiny little one at the feeders on Saturday, May 16, 2015.

-It rained and snowed all day yesterday, so the little critters were cold, but were at all the feeders around the house.
-Here’s one little hummingbird at the oriole feeder on the back deck.
-Oh yeah, also saw my first beautiful orange and black oriole at the feeder this weekend, too.
+It rained and snowed all day yesterday, so the little critters were cold, but they were at the bird feeders again this morning.

-Since I put up all the hummingbird feeders a tad bit early, the first of the May, the water had gotten moldy and spoiled, sitting in the sun so long.
-When the water turns cloudy, that’s a sign to change the water, because it’s spoiled and not good to feed to the hummingbirds anymore.
+Since I put up all the hummingbird feeders a tad early, during the first week of May, the water had gotten moldy and spoiled from sitting in the sun for so long.

-So I had to wash all eight of the feeders, make up more syrup, and refill them all.
-Normally I don’t use colored syrup, but these two feeders came with the dry mixture in the box, so I used them.
+Normally, I don’t use colored syrup, but these two feeders came with the dry mixture in the box, so I used them.

 Here’s my very simple recipe for hummingbird syrup, without using food coloring dye: